Historic Sites of Manitoba: Alexander School No. 338 (Alexander, RM of Whitehead)

 Biographical Dictionary of Architects in Canada, 1800-1950 by Robert G. Hill, Toronto.

-We thank Malcolm Bell and Nathan Kramer for providing additional information used here.
+We thank Malcolm Bell, Nathan Kramer, and Anna Birtles for providing additional information used here.

 This page was prepared by Gordon Goldsborough.